AkhilSinghRana/Fashion-MNIST-CNN/README.md

 ## Approach

-After trying different modifications to the network architecture (like Batch Normalization, different Dropout regularizers) and data Augmentation techniques, I think following 3 models are worth showing the evolution where I was able to reach train accuracy of upto ~98.9%
+After trying different modifications to the network architecture (like Batch Normalization, different Dropout regularizers) and data Augmentation techniques, I think following 3 models are worth showing the evolution where I was able to reach train accuracy of upto ~98.9%.
+All 3 models are defined inside [code](./code/util/model.py) and can be easily selected for training by running "python main.py --model_arch vgg_like --mode train --num_epochs 10"

 | Architecture 1:
 ---------------|